-onto the edge/cloud.
-By doing so CSPs can provide new services rapidly and on-demand to their vCPE blueprint demonstrates how CSPs can take advantage of ONAP to create new revenue streams and counter OTT competitors.
+The recent NERG architecture allows services and network functions to move from a residential gateway onto the edge/cloud.
+By doing so CSPs can provide new services rapidly and on-demand to their residential customers.
+With a large number of new services expected in the near future, the residential vCPE blueprint demonstrates how CSPs can take advantage of ONAP to create new revenue streams and counter OTT competitors.